 a.
 Try using other words to describe your topic, it will give you better results.

 b.
 Examples: urban and leadership, cities and administration, leadership and nonprofit

 Truncation or wildcard (*)

 a.
 This will locate alternate endings for your search term.

 b.
-Example - mar* to find marriage, marital, married, etc.
+Example - lead* to find leaders, leader, leadership, etc.

 c.
 Note: Some databases use different symbols; consult the help page for the correct symbol